mubix/epilogue/index.md

 ## What is ShmooCon Epilogue?

 The [NoVA Hackers Association](http://www.novahackers.com/), in association with our sponsors, are proud to present 7th Annual ShmooCon Epilogue.
-It is an all-day conference held the Monday following the Washington DC [ShmooCon](https://www.shmoocon.org/) (Monday) Conference.
-Tickets include all day access to the event, talks, CTF, as well as catered lunch and dinner.
+It is an all-day conference held the Monday following [ShmooCon](https://www.shmoocon.org/).
+Tickets include all day access to the event, talks, CTF, HAM Training as well as catered lunch and dinner.

 ## When?